-All new students are required to attend Orientation, a week-long program designed to introduce you to The Boston Conservatory community.
-The Orientation Team will introduce you to many valuable resources that will enhance your ability to succeed both academically and personally at The Boston Conservatory.
+All new students are required to attend Orientation, a week-long program designed to introduce you to the Boston Conservatory community.
+The Orientation team will introduce you to many valuable resources that will enhance your ability to succeed both academically and personally at the Conservatory.

 During Orientation, you will:

 - Meet with current students, faculty, and staff to learn about the Conservatory's services, programs, and policies

 - Discuss the requirements of your program and division

 - Learn about life on campus and in Boston

 - Meet your fellow students at various social events

 Move-in takes place Saturday, August 26.
 International students arriving for international orientation will move into their assigned space on Thursday, August 24.
 Students living on campus will receive information regarding their assigned move-in day and time as well as their assigned residence hall from the Housing Department.
 If you have questions about housing policies or the move-in process, visit Housing and Residential Life and read their FAQ.
 For further questions, email the Housing Office.

 Check-in is Saturday, August 26 from 8:00 a.m. to 4:00 p.m. located at Houston Hall in 8 Fenway.
 All entering students are required to attend check-in to ensure completion of all necessary administrative requirements.
 This includes tuition payments, immunization records, high school transcripts, and all health waivers.

 After students check in, they will proceed to 1140 Boylston Street to pick up their orientation schedule, audition packet, and meet their orientation leader.
 Families will also pick their schedule and welcome items at this event.
 Please make sure you attend this event to receive all necessary materials for orientation week.